nummacway/gb300/README.md

 Note: Multicore saves in `ROMS\save`.
 The thumbnail (screenshot) is named and formatted like always, but with no payload other than the image, as the state is in another file that isn't compressed.

+**(GB300 v2 only)** On the GB300 v2, you can use the ZFB method: Just have your ZFB point to a file name conforming to the above pattern.
+That file does not have to exist.
+This means that your stub can have any name.
+This method does not work in user ROMs.

-Making thumbnailed multicore stubs is super weird: The _filename_ (without the extension) of the `.zfc`, `.zsf`, `.zpc`, `.zmd` or `.zgb` file must conform to the multicore pattern, however, the _extension_ is pulled from the contained file.
+The second way to add thumbnails (and the only one that works on GB300 v1) is super weird: The _filename_ (without the extension) of the `.zfc`, `.zsf`, `.zpc`, `.zmd` or `.zgb` file must conform to the multicore pattern, however, the _extension_ is pulled from the contained file.
 So the file name inside the ZIP file does not matter, but must end on `.gba`, `.zgb` or `.agb`.
 Basically you could take any stock GBA file, and for example name it `sega;Zero Wing.md.zsf` to make it launch `ROMS\sega\Zero Wing.md` with the `sega` core.

-#### Moving States to Multicore
+#### Converting ROMs to multicore

-Did you start a game and would like to migrate to multicore?
-If that game was a GB/GBC, MD/SMS or PCE game - you can!
-(GBA, NES and SNES do not work.)
+**(GB300 v2 only)** GB300+SF2000 Tool v2.0-beta3 and up can directly convert stock ROMs to multicore.
+Just right-click any stock list.
+If you are moving to TGB Dual, DoublecherryGB, Picodrive or Mednafen PCE Fast, you can even keep your save states.

+**(GB300 v1 only)** If you're on the GB300 v1, you will have to do this manually:

 1. Start GB300 Tool and navigate to the ROM in question.
 2. _Export ROM_.
 3. Rightclick the state to _Export State Data_.
-4. _Add_ the exported ROM again and pick the core that matches stock: TGB Dual for GB/GBC, Picodrive for MD/SMS, or Mednafen PCE Fast for PCE.
+4. _Add_ the exported ROM again and pick the core that matches stock: TGB Dual or DoublecherryGB for GB/GBC, Picodrive for MD/SMS, or Mednafen PCE Fast for PCE.
 5. Rightclick the empty area where the states would be and select _Create State with Data_.
 Now choose your experted state data.

 The state thumbnail might glitch on your device, but that does not prevent the state from loading properly.